 The LOVEBACKEN table went on sale in U.S. stores this summer, retailing for $59.99.
 With features like a distinctive grain pattern in the veneer top and plastic feet that protect against scratched floors, this mid century design revival would be a welcome addition to any retro or modern home — at a very affordable price.

-From the Ikea Family Magazine:
+From the Ikea:

 In 1956, the LÖVET side table began the flatpack revolution when IKEA founder Ingvar Kamprad and designer Gillis Lundgren unscrewed its legs so they could fit it into a car.
 Now it’s back, renamed LÖVBACKEN.
 ‘It’s good to delve into the treasure chest of our design history,’ says Peter Safranek, Living Room Range Communicator.
 ‘It’s classic ’50s design.
 The leaf-shape top, angled legs… It’s a beauty.’